ryan1337c/Bolt/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-**Note** <br/>
+**Note:** <br/>
   The login page and sign up page has not been fully implemneted because that is not the focus of the application.
   In order to access the chat box:
   1. After loading the application, click the login button on the top right
   2. Fill in the text boxes, input doesn't matter but make sure that the text boxes are filled in
   3. Click the 'Sign In' button and it will redirect you to the chat page

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.